EPCCed/eidf-docs/CONTRIBUTING.md

 ## Pre-commit

-The pre-commit will run a markdown linter configured with current rules for the EIDF documentation.
+Pre-commit will run a markdown linter configured with current rules for the EIDF documentation.
 Your pull request should indicate that you have done this and fixed issues that arise.

 ## Style Guide